hnygd/ansible-pot-foundation/README.md

 Your default network interface must be called `untrusted`.
 Make sure it's named correctly and you've rebooted before running the playbook.

-You can do this in `/etc/rc.conf` as follows
+You can do this in `/etc/rc.conf`.
+Make sure to get the interface name correct.
 ```
 ifconfig_vtnet0_name="untrusted"
 ifconfig_untrusted="inet 192.168.1.1 netmask 255.255.255.0"